Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 A clean tank will help to make your coils last longer, avoiding premature burn-out as well as bringing out the full range of flavour that an e-liquid can offer.

-Some vapers will even deep-clean their tanks when changing out e-liquids, ensuring that they only get the authentic taste of that new liquid without any lingering influence of a previous one.
+Some vapers will even deep-clean their tanks when changing out e-liquids, ensuring that they only get the authentic taste of that new liquid without any traces of the previous one mixed in.

-However you decide to approach cleaning your tank, whether you’ll do a basic once-over every week or a thorough clean every single night, you can be sure that your efforts are helping to improve your vaping experience.
+However you decide to approach cleaning your tank, whether you give it a basic clean every week or a deep-clean every single night, you can be sure that your efforts are helping to improve your vaping experience.

-Putting in that time to make sure your hardware is in top shape is what will make your time vaping that much more enjoyable.
+Putting in that time to make sure your hardware is in top shape is what will make your vape that much more enjoyable.